mattpe/mdds/03-websockets.md

   - have blazing-fast messaging
 - Client subscribes / starts listening (future) messages (from server)
 - Server sends messages them whenever it likes
-- **Note:** communication is connected and "stateful", and (also) thus different from Rest paradigm
+- **Note:** communication is connected and "stateful", and (also) thus different from REST paradigm
 - [RFC 7936: The WebSocket protocol](https://tools.ietf.org/html/rfc6455)
-- New (application level) protocol, runs on TCP
+- Application level protocol (like HTTP), runs on TCP
 - Protocol prefix: _WS_ or _WSS_

 ### Why to use WebSockets?